The Surprising Reasons Your Lower Back Pain Treatment Isn’t Working

 You do need to consider your outlook

 “As pain is a malady that extends beyond the physical, the treatment approach should also extend beyond the physical,” says Dr. Chhatre. to focus on “mindfulness, pain psychology, meditation techniques, biofeedback, and coping strategies.”
 Some people become so fearful of the pain that it can limit what they do, Dr. Buchbinder says.
 Cognitive behavioral therapy can help these patients reduce stress and relieve their anxiousness.
 “As we have learned more about the relationship between pain and mood, treatments that combine physical and psychological approaches to the management of back pain can be helpful,” Dr. Underwood says.
+Try these yoga poses for lower back pain to set your mind and body in the right direction.

 You do need to consider alternative treatments

 Dr. Underwood recommends seeing an osteopath, chiropractor, or employing other alternative methods.
 “These treatments can include a detailed assessment of the back, education, advice, a prescribed exercise program, and manipulation or mobilization of the back,” he says.
 Acupuncture may also help: Although the findings aren’t consistent, Dr. Underwood points to research suggesting that people treated by an acupuncturist seem to do better than those who only see their family doctor.
+Check out the home remedies for back pain with science on their side.

 You do need to keep working